YodaTheCoder/praas/README.md

 Copy the base URL from one of the endpoints.
 Import the included Postman collection and environment and use the copied URL to configured the `host` environment variable.

 Use the `POST` User Signup request to create a new user account.
-The email/validation code route is disabled to the account will automatically be confirmed and enabled in Cognito.
+The email/validation code route is disabled so the account will automatically be confirmed and enabled in Cognito.

 Use the AWS Console to promote the new user to Admin.